tskit-dev/tstrait/docs/genetic.md

 : Trait dataframe that is described in [](effect_size_sim).
 There are some requirements for the trait dataframe input, which are described in [](req_trait_df).

+level

+: The entity that genetic values are returned for, one of `"individual"`, `"node"` or `"edge"`.
+It defaults to `"individual"`, and the other two are described in [](genetic_individual_node_edge_doc).

+num_threads

+: Number of worker threads to divide the causal sites between, defaulting to 0, which does the work on the calling thread.
+Each thread holds arrays the length of the nodes, so how well it scales is set by the size of the tree sequence rather than by the number of causal sites, and it is worth measuring on your own data before relying on it.

 The details of the parameters and how they influence the genetic value simulation are described in detail below.